jsenv/core/README.md

 # dev-server

-- find when importMap are goign to be written inside build/best/importMap.best.json
-  I guess it should be done during generation of groupDescription.json which is written by createJsCompileService

-- a function capabable of wrapping import map inside a folder (like build/best) will generate something like build/importMap.best.json build/importMap.worst.json

 - a function capable of generating importMap for node module "just" by passing it a folderPath it will read package.json and compare the filesystem structure to generate